Yes, you can kick the yelling habit for good.

 Anne: What if they say no?

 Carol: Say, “Well, you know what the consequence is.
 So, your choice.
-Do you wanna choose to take the bath or you wanna deal with the consequence?”
+Do you want to choose to take the bath or you wanna deal with the consequence?”
 You know, maybe it’s taking something away for a period, whatever.
 You know, consequences are variable depending on the children.

 Anne: And think about what your consequences will be because I’ve definitely thrown out, and this could be a whole another podcast, thrown out consequences where like, “Yeah.
-I’m not gonna do that.
-I’m never gonna follow through on that.”
+I’m not going to do that.
+I’m never going to follow through on that.”

 Carol: Right.
 We should probably do a podcast on that.